 Half of the world’s population lives near active faults, and so could suffer earthquake damage.
 Most do not know they are at risk; many of the rest do too little, too late.

-Temblor will enable everyone in California, then all the United States, and eventually the world, to learn their seismic hazard, to determine what most ensures their safety, and to decide what best reduces their risk.
+Temblor enables everyone in the conterminous United States, and eventually the world, to learn their seismic hazard, to determine what most ensures their safety, and to decide what best reduces their risk.

-In our web app, mobile app, and browser extension, Temblor will estimate the likelihood of seismic shaking and home damage.
-We then show how the damage or its costs could be decreased by buying or renting a seismically safe home, securing fragile objects inside your home, retrofitting an older home, or buying earthquake insurance.
+In our mobile-friendly web app, Temblor estimates the likelihood of seismic shaking and home damage.
+We show how the damage or its costs could be decreased by buying or renting a seismically safe home, securing fragile objects inside your home, or retrofitting an older home.

 "The estimates you gave us were extremely helpful in giving us peace of mind, and helping us make a rational decision about the right actions to take."